pktmasseta/pktmasseta.github.io/_rush/survival.md

 ###### Some Advice

-Be open to meet people of all shapes and sizes.
-Make an effort to stay that way, or else you'll quickly close yourself off from many exciting people.
+Be open to meet people of all shapes and sizes, or else you'll quickly close yourself off from many exciting people.
 Be yourself!
+Every house wants to know the real you.
+Ask lots of questions (see below).
-If you feel uncomfortable doing this, maybe you should rush somewhere else.
-Ask lots of questions. (see below) Spend lots of time at the house and get to know the brothers as well as possible in the time that you have.
+Spend lots of time at the house and get to know the brothers as well as possible in the time that you have.
-During rush, visit 5 houses at most; you need to spend time getting to know the brothers at a house, and they need to get to know you to give you a bid.
+During rush, try not to visit too many houses, or you may never get to know any one particlar house very well.
+You need to spend time getting to know the brothers at a house well, and they need to get to know you well enough to give you a bid.
-Don't be upset if you get referred to another house.
+Don't be upset if you get referred to another house, as it just means there's a better match for you somewhere else.
 Houses do not want to waste your time.
 If you aren't going to get a bid, you will probably be told so and shown to another house where you will fit in better.

 ###### Important Questions to Ask